 A credit is available for contributions to school scholarship programs.
 A taxpayer that makes a qualifying contribution to a scholarship granting organization (SGO) is entitled to a credit against the state tax liability in the taxable year in which the contribution is made.
 The amount of a taxpayer's credit is equal to 50% of the amount of the contribution made to the SGO for a school scholarship program.
-In some cases, the department may round the credit down to the nearest dollar if the department receives information that the credit should be the amount as rounded down.
-Effective Jan.
-1, 2013, this credit can now be carried forward for nine years after the unused credit year.
+In some cases, DOR may round the credit down to the nearest dollar if DOR receives information that the credit should be the amount as rounded down.
+The credit can be carried forward for nine years after the unused credit year.